100 Years of History

 Pastor Jack Kilbert

 John “Jack” Kilbert was a graduate of Eastern Baptist Theological Seminary in Philadelphia.
-After serving as assistant pastor at Geiger Memorial Church for two years, he began his ministry at Union Church in April 1936, promoting it as “everybody’s church.”
-His salary was $150 plus expenses yearly as he traveled to and from Philadelphia.
-He rented Mrs. Anderson’s home as affordable housing became an issue, and he personally cleaned the church weekly.
+After serving as assistant pastor at Geiger Memorial Church for two years, he began ministry at Union Church in April 1936, promoting it as “everybody’s church.”
+His salary was $150/year plus expenses as he traveled to and from Philadelphia.
+He personally cleaned the church weekly and rented Mrs. Anderson’s home.

-During Kilbert’s tenure, revised bylaws required church members, instead of trustees, to elect new trustees.
-In addition, he upgraded the church’s building through generous donations.
+During Kilbert’s tenure, revised bylaws required church members, not trustees, to elect new trustees.
+In addition, he upgraded the building through generous donations.
 He raised funds for a lavatory as trustees converted the backroom stove to coal and purchased two oil burners.
-He also led an organ fund, replaced old pews, and encouraged the dedication of the new ones.
-A large donated sign on the Causeway advertised the church, Grace Day donated bells, and 50 donated chairs were used for fundraising dinners.
+He also led an organ fund, replaced pews, and encouraged the dedication of new ones.
+The church advertised through a large donated sign on the Causeway, while Grace Day donated bells, and 50 donated chairs were used for fundraising dinners.

 During this time, Mrs. Aga Johnsonian served as pianist, Mrs. Buchwald and Clara Hollings carried on children’s ministry through the winter, and Mr. Seward continued Wednesday and Sunday night programs.
-In 1936, a Tom Thumb Wedding and musicals were held to draw people to the church with entertainment.
+In 1936, the church held a Tom Thumb Wedding and musicals to draw people in with entertainment.

-It is unclear if Mrs. Marlin was a benefactor or a banker, but she seemed to be the person the church turned to for short-term loans with quick notice.
-She is recorded as having given back interest payments for the purchase of pews.
+It is unclear if Mrs. Marlin was a benefactor or a banker, but she seems to be the person the church turned to for short-term loans with quick notice.
+She is recorded to have given back interest payments for the purchase of pews.
 We have a pew dedicated to Arthur Marlin by his mother Anna.

 Jack Kilbert resigned in August 1940 to marry in Washington state.
-He died in World War II at the Battle of the Bulge while serving as Chaplain.
-The church was heartbroken but knew his soul was with the Lord.
-The church held a memorial service for him on July 1, 1945, where Rev. Emeritus John Sinnamon prayed, and good friends James Shanklin, George Harrison, and Mr. Bradway spoke.
+After he died as Chaplain in World War II at the Battle of the Bulge, the church was heartbroken but knew his soul was with the Lord.
+They held a memorial service for him on July 1, 1945, where Rev. Emeritus John Sinnamon prayed, and good friends James Shanklin, George Harrison, and Mr. Bradway spoke.
 The second pew was dedicated in his memory.
 Many friends, relatives, and visitors attended.

 1940s

-A 1944 photo from Ship Bottom shows mayor Willard Miller around a table, presumably in the municipal office, with John Pharo, Fred Klein, William “Scotty” Ackland, Joe Baily, and Charles Moore.
-They were all trustees of Union Church, and most had been involved in both the church and town for many years:
+A 1944 Ship Bottom photo shows mayor Willard Miller in the municipal office with trustees and involved in the town for many years: John Pharo, Fred Klein, William “Scotty” Ackland, Joe Baily, and Charles Moore.

-• The Klein family gifted the chapel lights in memory of Mrs. Fred Klein, mother of the future mayor Frank Klein.
-They were persistent workers for the church.
+• The Kleins were persistent workers in the church and gifted lights in memory of Fred’s wife, the mother of future mayor Frank Klein.

-• Scotty Ackland, known for his hearty handshake and bringing many to the Lord, taught Sunday School at 83 years old in 1964 and greeted into the 1970s.
-He also started the LBI Festival of Lights and was a town tax collector and treasurer.
+• Scotty Ackland, a tax collector and treasurer known for his hearty handshake, brought many to the Lord, taught Sunday School, and started the LBI Festival of Lights.

-• Joe Baily would become council president in 1954.
+• Joe Baily became council president in 1954.

-• Charles Moore was a trustee who later became mayor in the 1950s.
+• Charles Moore, a trustee, became mayor in the 1950s.

 During World War II, German subs sank ships off the coast.
 Barbara Shinn Wick shared, “Our beaches looked like clay.
 We had Crisco at the back door to get the stuff off our skin.
 It was like a marble cake with all the oil coming.
 It was a good number of years before the beach looked clean.”

-Germans surfaced subs and rowed rafts to shore.
-Barbara’s husband performed horse and beach patrols.
+As subs surfaced and rafts rowed to shore, Barbara’s husband performed horse and beach patrols.
 She continued,

 “They had key posts every so many blocks where they had to phone in.
 If they didn’t phone in, they came to look and see.”
 “I was babysitting our doctor’s family two blocks up and a body washed up…”